The top 35 burritos in Toronto by neighbourhood

 Rancho Relaxo To Go is another joint that allows you to build your own burrito.
 Select your base, main event, extras and sauces to complete your meal.

 Big Fat Burrito is the staple burrito purveyor in the market.
 They’ve changed locations but have been serving burritos for years and have a delicious sauce that’s basically just garlic and mayo.

 Bolet's Burrito is easily one of the most underrated spots on the list with a really tasty fried fish burrito and a popular Buffalo chicken roll that makes for the most satisfying lunch.

 Grab the Wilbur-Rito from Wilbur Mexicana that comes in one size with rice and black or refried beans, oaxaca cheese and your choice of Baja fish or carne asada.

-The popular chain Fat Bastard has long been rolling it up around the GTA.
-Despite its problematic logo it continues to be a go-to for chunky wraps.
+The popular chain Fat Bastard Burrito has long been rolling it up around the GTA.
+It continues to be a go-to for chunky wraps.